On b-bit min-wise hashing for large-scale regression and classification with sparse data: Prediction error

 Our results here give bounds on a mean-squared prediction error (MSPE) of the form

-Thus we consider a denoising-type error: the error on the data used to fit the regression coefficients.
+where $\hat{\alpha}$ and $\hat{\mb b}$ are the estimated intercept and regression coefficients arising from regression on $\mb S$.
+Note we consider a denoising-type error: the error on the data used to fit the regression coefficients.
 Bounds on the prediction error at new observations would require conditions on the distribution of observations and we have avoided making any such assumptions for the results here.